MissouriMRDT/RoveComm_CSharp/README.md

-# RoveComm C# #
+# RoveComm C# Repo #

 RoveComm is the communication protocol used by the Mars Rover Design Team (MRDT) at Missouri University of Science and Technology (Missouri S&T).
 Several implementations exist for RoveComm.
-This implementation is to be used with the [new BaseStation](https://github.com/MissouriMRDT/Basestation_Software_Blazor) written in Blazor.
+This implementation was made to be used with the [new BaseStation](https://github.com/MissouriMRDT/Basestation_Software_Blazor) written in Blazor.

 # In This Repo